hipstersmoothie/sketchmine/packages/code-analyzer/README.md

 ## Development

-First you need the **Angular Components Library** source code.
-You can easily run a `sh ./src/code-analyzer/prepare.sh` script, that takes control of that for you.
+First, you need the **Angular Component Libraries** source code.
+You can easily run a `sh ./src/code-analyzer/prepare.sh` script, which takes care of this for you.

-Afterwards just run in one window the rollup build: `npm run build:dev` this will start rollup in watch mode with cokidar to compile the `.ts` files on the file in the specified dist folder *(specified in `./config/build.js`).
+Afterward, run the rollup build in one window: `npm run build:dev` this will start rollup in watch mode with cokidar to compile the `.ts` files on the file in the specified dist folder (specified in `./config/build.js`).
-The compiled output can easy started with `node dist/code-analyzer`.
-The possible command line args for the application are written as default values in the `./src/code-analyzer/config.json`.
-The commandline args overwrite the defaults from the JSON
+The compiled output can easily be started with `node dist/code-analyzer`.
+The possible command line arguments for the application are written as default values in the `./src/code-analyzer/config.json`.
+The commandline arguments overwrite the defaults from the JSON.

-### command line args
+### Command line arguments

 ```
 -h, --help              | display help